Éric Ciotti: Member of the National Assembly, 2007–present

 Ciotti was elected to the National Assembly during the 2007 election; he was reelected in 2012 and 2017.

-In parliament, Ciotti has been serving on the Committee on Legal Affairs since 2007.
+In Parliament, Ciotti has been serving on the Committee on Legal Affairs since 2007.
 Since 2017, he has also been a quaestor and therefore part of the Assembly's Bureau in the 15th legislature of the French Fifth Republic, under the leadership of president Richard Ferrand.
 He recently recognized having had an affair with Nadine Morano while in office.

 Ahead of the UMP's 2012 leadership election, Ciotti managed François Fillon's campaign.
 When Fillon's opponent Jean-François Copé eventually won, Ciotti was one of more than 50 party members who threatened to form a new centre-right caucus within the UMP parliamentary group under the leadership of Fillon.
 In September 2014, Ciotti joined Fillon, Étienne Blanc, Pierre Lellouche and Valérie Pécresse on an official trip to Iraq.

-Ahead of the Republicans' 2016 primaries, Ciotti managed former President Nicolas Sarkozy's campaign for the presidential nomination, alongside Catherine Vautrin.
+Ahead of The Republicans' 2016 primaries, Ciotti managed former President Nicolas Sarkozy's campaign for the presidential nomination, alongside Catherine Vautrin.
 Also in 2016, he formally requested that prosecutors investigate President François Hollande over a potential breach of security allowing revelations that Hollande disclosed classified information to journalists.

 Amid the Fillon affair, Ciotti succeeded Gérald Darmanin as deputy of the Republicans' secretary general Bernard Accoyer and subsequently became a vocal defender of Fillon as the party's candidate for the 2017 presidential election.
 When magistrates put Fillon under formal investigation on suspicion of embezzling state funds, Ciotti publicly state "I trust and support Francois Fillon more than ever".
 When Fillon called on members to vote for Emmanuel Macron in the second round of the election against Marine Le Pen, Ciotti refused to endorse Macron.

 In The Republicans' 2017 leadership election, Ciotti endorsed Laurent Wauquiez.
 In 2018, Wauquiez included him in his shadow cabinet; in this capacity, he served as opposition counterpart to Minister of the Interior Christophe Castaner.
 In 2020, Ciotti became the Parliament's rapporteur on how the government handled the COVID-19 pandemic in France.
 In 2021, Ciotti announced his intention to run as The Republicans's candidate in the 2022 presidential election.
 Ciotti narrowly placed first at the 2021 The Republicans congress and proceeded to the primary second round, in which he was defeated by Valérie Pécresse.

-Founding of “The Right” movement, 2021–present

-À DROITE! (ÀD!), also called Droits, (English: To the Right!), is a French movement within The Republicans.
-The movement was founded by Ciotti during the 2021 The Republicans congress.
+Ciotti retained his seat in the second round of the 2024 French legislative election.